wp-plugins/adaptive-images/readme.txt

 directories, the ones the plugin is responsible for resizing and delivering, are ultimately delivered by a PHP script and not a generic server process!

+So actually one has to decide on a balance between creating and storing too many image sizes in contrast to burderning their server resources.

 = Can it work with a CDN/Varnish? =

 Not out of the box!
 The reason is that the service responsible for delivering the images (in this case the CDN or Varnish) must be aware of the resizing process and the client cookie it is based on.
 If one has access to their CDN or